dtcenter/METplotpy/docs/Users_Guide/scatter.rst

 .. note::

-   The MPR linetype data produced by the MET point-stat tool has been reformatted via the METdataio METreformat module.
+   The MPR linetype data produced by the MET Point-Stat tool has been reformatted via the METdataio METreformat module.

 Configuration Files